WorldHealthOrganization/ddcc-gateway-api-tests/specs/gateway/issuer.md

 ## delete trusted issuer certificate

-CountryA creates a trusted issuer certificate and deletes it using the defaulte endpoint
+CountryA creates a trusted issuer entry and deletes it using the defaulte endpoint

-* "CountryA" creates a trusted issuer certificate
+* "CountryA" creates a trusted issuer entry
-* "CountryA" creates CMS message with trusted issuer certificate
+* "CountryA" creates CMS message with trusted issuer
-* "CountryA" uploads CMS trusted issuer certificate
+* "CountryA" uploads CMS with trusted issuer
 * check that the response had no error
 * "CountryA" downloads the trusted issuer trustlist
 * check that the trusted issuer is in the trustlist